 Directly north of Docksta is a side trail in to Norrgällsta, about 1.5 kilometres from the main trail.
 There are several accommodation alternatives here – Jacobs Stugor and FriluftsByn, which in addition to accommodation also organises a number of different events in the area.
 From FriluftsByn you can walk the 2.5 km along the trail Södra Bergsstigen up to the summit of Skuleberget.
-If you’d rather take it easy you can take a chairlift up to the top, the base of the chairlift is only 500 metres from FriluftsByn.
+Note!
+The chairlift is closed due to maintenance and the only way to get to the top is by walking.

 At the summit, which is 295 metres above sea level, there is a restaurant named Toppstugan.
 It’s a great place to enjoy lunch and we suggest you finish with a classic Swedish waffle.
 Enjoy your meal as you gaze out over the panoramic views of the World Heritage Site.
 On the mountain you will see signs of the high coastline after the Ice Age – in fact, Skuleberget has the world’s highest coastline at 286 metres above sea level.